cinemast/kf2-map-config/README.md

 # kf2-map-config

-- Copy the compiled exe into the KillingFloor2 Server directory
+- Copy the `kf2-map-config.exe` and `maps.txt` into the Killing Floor2 Server directory
-- Execute with `kf2-map-config.exe <workshop-id>`
+- Execute with `kf2-map-config.exe`
+- Wait for automatically opened KF2Server.exe to download the maps
+- Close The KF2Server.exe window
+- Enjoy updated config files